sseefried/open-epidemic-game/DEVLOG.md

 * You need to make your application free or set a price for it.

 Okay, ouch.
 Will do this soon.

+---

+Hah, all of this wasn't that hard to do.
+Just filled it in with a bunch of dummy data.
+No problem at all.

 # Thu 12 Feb 2015